prabuw/prabuw.github.io/_posts/2013-07-21-how-does-ssl-work.markdown

 </ol>
 <p align="justify">
 <p align="justify">&nbsp;</p>
-<p align="justify">This is an overview of how SSL works, but for a more in depth understanding, read <a href="http://www.moserware.com/2009/06/first-few-milliseconds-of-https.html" target="_blank">Jeff Moser’s comprehensive explanation</a>.</p>
+<p align="justify">This is an overview of how SSL works, but for a more in depth understanding, read <a href="http://www.moserware.com/2009/06/first-few-milliseconds-of-https.html" target="_blank">Jeff Moser's comprehensive explanation</a>.</p>